 - 3.1.2 For the purposes of these SOs, use of the term 'Committee' incorporates the following:

 - Board Committee

-- joint-Committee

-- sub-Committee

-- joint sub-Committee
+- Sub-Committee

-3.2 Sub-Committees/ Advisory Groups
+3.2 Sub-Committees / Advisory Groups

 3.2.1 A Committee appointed by the Board may establish a sub-Committee and/or advisory groups to assist it in the conduct of its business provided that the Board approves such action.
 Where the Board has authorised a Committee to establish sub-Committees they cannot delegate any executive powers to the sub-Committee unless authorised to do so by the Board.